 Attorneys and Analysts of General Counsel: NextEra General Counsel Business Unit ("General Counsel") provides legal guidance on compliance with statutes, regulations, and rules, including the Rules, and on compliance with this Compliance Plan.
-General Counsel analysts provide the names of newly created affiliates to the TBC Principal Attorney and NextEra General Counsel for reporting purposes.
+General Counsel analysts provide the names of newly created affiliates to the TBC Regulatory and Business Manager, the TBC Principal Attorney and NextEra General Counsel for reporting purposes.